AI Warehouse Management: A Practical Guide to Smarter Operations

 Optimizing Warehouse Layouts

 A bad layout wastes hours every day.
-If your fastest-moving items are scattered all over the place, your pickers are walking miles for no reason.
+If your fastest-moving items are all over the place, your pickers are walking miles for no good reason.

-AI can analyze the walking paths and the picking data.
-It will then suggest completely new warehouse layouts.
-It might tell you to group three specific products together because customers always buy them at the same time.
+The AI will look at the walking paths and the picking data.
+Then it will give you entirely new layouts for your warehouse.
+It may tell you to put three particular products together because people tend to buy those three products at the same time.

-This leads to a much better use of space.
-It reduces travel time.
-Your staff get more done without working harder.
+This means that there will be a much better use of space in your warehouse.
+There will also be a much better use of time.
+Your people will get more done without working any harder.

 Slotting and Storage